 Please only list aversions and non-Video Game related examples here.
 This page had to be split because of its length.
 For Video Game related examples, go to the links below.

-One part of a Nancy Drew game has the character's aunt ask her to make a sandwich to eat.
-The player can then make the most volatile sandwich ever (Peanut butter, tomatoes, ice cream, outdated mayonnaise, jellyfish) and then either feed it to Nancy's aunt or have Nancy eat it herself.
-Unfortunately this causes a game over.
+One part of the Nancy Drew game Danger on Deception Island has your friend Katie ask you to make a sandwich to eat.
+You can then make the most volatile sandwich ever (Peanut butter, tomatoes, Koko Kringles ice cream, expired mayonnaise, jellyfish, and baking soda) and then either feed it to Katie or eat it yourself, and get food poisoning, causing a Second Chance screen.

 A bizarre reverse-aversion in the Nancy Drew series: dying.
 Losing the game at any point means that, well, you lost the game.
 But watching Nancy kill herself with food poisoning, cliff jumping, and burning to death should not be as funny as it is.
 The most recent games have stopped all pretense of dying not being hilarious by adding a screen of text full of Black Comedy.